Know Your GSM Paper Stock

 It isn't widely known, but there are literally hundreds of different paper combinations to choose from.
 And if you don't know your A to Z's of paper (don't worry, not many people do), this is going to be confusing.

 So let's break it down.
-First choose your weight.
+First choose your paper sizes and weight.
 What are you printing?
 Is it a report?
 Is it a brochure?
 Is it a business card?
 Here's a rough guide:

 - 80-110 GSM: the most common weight used for all general printing, including letterheads.
 Too thin for a lot of colour, your not exactly going to 'wow' anyone using this standard weight, but it is the most cost effective paper to use for your reports and larger runs.